jchip/universal-nvm/README.md

 #### Install to System PATH (all users)

-This adds nvm to the system-wide PATH for all users.
+This adds Universal NVM to the system-wide PATH for all users.
 Requires sudo:

 **macOS:**
 ```bash